TreacherousDev/Treacherous/README.md

 -------
 -------
 ```
-We get all empty von neumann neighbors of X. In this case, the empty neighbors are up, right and left.
+We get all empty von neumann neighbors of X. In this case, the empty neighbors are up, right and left, as expressed with the # symbols.
 ```
 -------   ---#---
 ---X---   --#X#--